Retail Marketing Strategy: Ultimate Guide for 2025 and Beyond [+ Examples]

 Peer-to-peer or word-of-mouth marketing, where satisfied customers share positive experiences with their networks, which is especially powerful as online content becomes oversaturated and paid content is trusted less.

 About the author: Daniel Ndukwu is the founder and CEO of KyLeads.
-There, he helps retail businesses create meaningful experiences and increase audience engagement while generating more leads using surveys, quizzes, and smart popups.
+There, he helps businesses create meaningful experiences and increase audience engagement while generating more leads using surveys, quizzes, and smart popups.
 When not working, you can find him spending time with his family or and traveling as much as possible.

 References